AdLib sound card on a parallel port

 compatibles personal computers.
 They required a single 8 bit ISA slot, and

-were based on Yamaha's YM3812 chips.
+were based on Yamaha's YM3812 chip.
 This chip is a FM (Frequency modulation)

-synthesizer, is also known as the OPL2 and has 9 channels.
+synthesizer and is also known as the OPL2.
+It has 9 channels.

 which reminds me of the time where I got my first sound card :)